International Joint Commission: Improving water quality

-In the Boundary Waters Treaty, Canada and the United States agreed that neither country will pollute boundary waters, or waters that flow across the boundary, to an extent that would cause injury to health or property in the other country.
-When asked by governments, the IJC investigates, monitors and recommends actions regarding the quality of water in lakes and rivers along the Canada-United States border.
-The IJC has water quality responsibilities for the St. Croix River, the Rainy River and the Red River.
+In the Boundary Waters Treaty, Canada and the United States agreed that neither country would pollute boundary waters, or waters that flow across the boundary, to an extent that would cause injury to health or property in the other country.
+When asked by governments, the IJC investigates, monitors, and recommends actions regarding the quality of water in lakes and rivers along the Canada–United States border.
+The IJC has water quality responsibilities for the St. Croix River, the Rainy River, and the Red River.
 Much of the Commission's work focuses on helping governments clean up the Great Lakes and prevent further pollution.